 I’m a neuroscientist by trade.
 Popular culture would most likely label me ‘logical, detail-oriented and analytical’ (which I am!)

-BUT when I was in high school, I considered applying to art school and pursuing a career as a painter.
-And I dabble in botanical watercolour and love designing in Canva.
+However, in high school, I considered applying to art school and pursuing a career as a painter.
+I dabble in botanical watercolour and love designing in Canva.
 You could also label me ‘creative, thoughtful and artistic.’

-No doubt you’ve heard the concept that the left side of the brain is logical and analytical, whereas the right side of the brain is artistic and creative.
+No doubt you’ve heard that the left side of the brain is logical and analytical, whereas the right side is artistic and creative.

 The idea is that personality or cognitive processes (ways of thinking) are cultivated on one side of the brain or other, giving rise to the rather nifty idea that you are right-brained or left-brained, creative or analytical … neuroscientist or artist.